 Applicants must meet the following criteria to register with Engineers Nova Scotia:

-- be academically qualified as an engineer
+- be academically qualified

-- be competent in English
+- be competent in the English Language

-- be of good character, and
+- be of good character

 - demonstrate an understanding of professional practice and ethics issues